Tolumbas/kanji-cpp/readme.md

 Kanji - OpenGL C++
 =============================
-This is a homework, done without any engine or 3d software to map the points.
+This is a homework, done without any 3d software to map the points.

 The meaning of the kanji is "to destroy"